ronsala/restaranter-frontend/notes/dev-log.md

 ## Tue Jun  8 10:55:33 EDT 2021

 Decided to try a new strategy and have the order items appear in a component on the same page as the menu.

+## Wed Jun  9 23:50:28 EDT 2021